Share this article

 Signs of high cat body temperature

-If your cat has a fever or overheating, they can display a few symptoms before you take a body temperature check:
+If your cat has a fever or is overheating, they can display a few symptoms that you should look out for, before you take a body temperature check:

 If you notice any of the behaviors above, you must take your cat straight to your vet.
 Cats are great at masking how unwell they are, so any change in your cat should be taken seriously.
 It’s always better to be safe and have a quick check-up than wait.
 Even if you think they’re simply overheating from a hot day, they could still be dehydrated which your vet can deal with quickly.